 I work with clients of all genders, sexual orientations, races & ethnicities, abilities/disabilities, sizes, lifestyles, and backgrounds.
 Because of my background as a musician, I particularly enjoy working with all types of creative people, as well as those who identify as autistic and/or neurodivergent.
 I have experience helping people in non-monogamous relationships, nonbinary and trans folks, sex workers, and those looking to integrate their personal journeys with psychedelics, and other mystical experiences.

 I am particularly passionate about neurodiversity and specialize in working with neurodivergent adults (autistic and ADHD).
-I am training to soon offer autism and ADHD assessments.
+I offer autism and ADHD assessments.
 I own a company that trains other therapists and medical providers on neurodiversity-affirming practices.

 I am trained to work with people with disabilities and their family members, including adjusting to chronic illness, physical injury or limitations, accidents, onset of disease, etc.